 E-skilling, up-skilling and reskilling activities in order for individuals to be up to date in the changing environment.

 Organization of events and initiatives for facilitation of public-private partnership in capacity building activities.

+Development of training programs interesting and tailored to the needs of the people for their participation in the knowledge society.

 Annex: Zero Draft Stakeholder Contributions